Cost should never be a barrier to higher education. We're committed to helping you find ways to minimize your expenses.

 - Must have a valid Social Security number

-- For federal aid, must be enrolled in a degree program.*
+- For federal aid, must be enrolled in a degree or eligible certificate program*

-- Must meet minimum standards of academic progress as outlined in the Champlain College Student Handbook.
+- Must meet minimum standards of academic progress as outlined in the Champlain College Online Undergraduate Student Handbook and the Champlain College Graduate Catalog.

 Submitting the FAFSA